Pixelinkler/DroneSwarm/README.md

 - **GCS (Ground Control Station)**
 - **Drone Node (Raspberry Pi on each drone)**

-Each drone executes its mission from a CSV file, while the GCS monitors and manages the entire swarm.
+Each drone executes its mission from a CSV file, while the GCS monitors helps initiate mission start.

 ## Project Structure